mwhipple/nginx-build-module/README.md

 ### How to Build Modules

 A Makefile is provided to assist in building and working with the created Docker container.
-The Makefile currently requires two parameters which are specified as environment variables:
+The Makefile currently requires three parameters which are specified as environment variables:

 - `NGINX_VERSION_ARG` - The argument to pass to specify the nginx version.
 For Nginx Plus the value will be something like `-r 14`, for Nginx OSS the value will be something like `-v 1.14.0` (See `build_module.sh`)